Originate/guide/node_js.md

   </table>

-* Make copious use of badges to indicate build status, dependency currentness, code coverage, code quality, and other metrics in your documentation.
+* Make copious use of badges to indicate build status, dependency currentness, code coverage, code quality, and other metrics in your readme.

 * Don't commit the compiled JavaScript and the `node_modules` directory into Git by adding these directories to your `.gitignore` file